li9com/learn-openshift/lab02-managing-roles/README.md

 ```

-- Role __edit__: has enabled only specific actions on the certain resources
+- Role __edit__ has enabled only specific actions on the certain resources

 ```
 $ oc describe clusterrole.rbac edit